candytale55/All-Python-Code-Snippets-2020/README.md

 #### To-do list:
-* Check why in , the sequence should be first condtion = False, else True.
+* Find out why if you use an if - else flow, the sequence should be first if condtion = False, else True.

 ## Technologies
 * Python 3